PlumpMath/uucc/readme.md

 # Unix userland as C++ coroutines

-A very basic Unix shell implementation which does not spawn any processes but instead implements binary functionality with cooperative multitasking
+A very basic Unix shell implementation which does not spawn any processes but instead implements shell pipelines with cooperative multitasking

 ## Limitations